-In my high school level math classes, my school district did not have the resources to provide me with an accessible calculator, so I had to learn to do almost all math concepts by hand while my friends used calculators.
+In my high school level math classes, my school district couldn’t provide me with an accessible calculator.
+I had to learn to do almost all math concepts by hand while my friends used calculators.
 The teachers would penalize me for this because it took me longer to do things, but on the bright side, I scored in the 99th percentile for mental math on my ACT.
 Luckily, there has been a lot of great technology innovations since my first algebra 1 class, especially with the iPad.
 Here are five calculator apps that help students with low vision in the classroom, including some that are approved for standardized testing.

-I started using the myScript calculator app my junior year of high school approximately 18 hours before I took my chemistry SOL test. myScript uses handwriting input that can recognize even the messiest of handwriting and displays calculation results in large, clear text.
+I started using the myScript calculator app my junior year of high school for my chemistry SOL test. myScript uses handwriting input that can recognize even the messiest of handwriting and displays calculation results in large, clear text.
+It’s a very popular calculator app for special education and disability classes.
 I got the app for free years ago, but it appears the new version of the app costs $2.99.

 Now that we have that out of the way, Calculator + is a scientific calculator, graphing calculator, base converter, and so much more.
 I use this app all the time when doing calculus homework and find it very easy to see, especially with all of the different color modes available.
-I normally just use the scientific calculator function because that is the only segment of the app that was approved for me to use in testing- read more about how I use apps in test environments using guided access here.
+I normally just use the scientific calculator function because that is the only segment of the app that was approved for me to use in testing.
 The scientific calculator function is free, but the other sections of the app cost money.
 Calculator + is a free app with in-app purchases ranging from $8 for half of the functions to $15 for all of the functions unlocked, which is what I paid.

 Geogebra Graphing Calculator

 Hopefully these five calculator apps will help students with low vision in the math classroom have access to the same tools as their peers.